-Procedures for Approval of Related-Party Transactions
+Related Party Transactions

-Our Board of Directors adopted a written policy regarding the review and approval of any related-party transaction required to be disclosed under SEC rules.
+The Board of Directors adopted a written policy regarding the review and approval of any relatedparty transaction required to be disclosed under SEC rules.
 The Audit Committee of the Board of Directors is responsible for the review and approval of transactions covered by the policy.
 As provided in the policy and the Audit Committee's charter, no related-party transaction will be approved unless it is (a) deemed commercially reasonable, fair and in, or not inconsistent with, the best interest of Uniti; and (b) determined to have terms comparable to those that could be obtained in an arm's-length transaction with an unrelated third party.

-Except as noted above, there were no commercial transactions between related parties and Uniti that required disclosure in this Proxy Statement.
+There were no commercial transactions between related parties and Uniti that required disclosure in this Proxy Statement.